 But there are other reasons why Vanguard Personal Advisor Services (PAS) is the largest robo-advisor.

 Vanguard is one of the largest investment firms in the world, with more than $5.3 trillion in assets under management.

-It ranks as the world’s largest provider of mutual funds, and the second-largest provider of exchange-traded funds (ETFs).
+It ranks among the world’s largest provider of mutual funds and exchange-traded funds (ETFs).

 And much like a mutual insurance company, Vanguard is actually owned by its investors, not stockholders.
 This means Vanguard’s primary responsibility is to its investors.

-The company is based in Malvern, Pennsylvania, and was founded by legendary investment advisor and pioneer John Bogel.
+The company is based in Malvern, Pennsylvania, and was founded by legendary investment advisor and pioneer John Bogle.

-It’s hardly surprising that Vanguard is one of the leading providers of index-based ETFs, given that Bogle created the whole concept of index funds, back when the company was founded in 1975.
+It’s hardly surprising that Vanguard is one of the leading providers of index-based ETFs, given that Bogle created the concept of the retail index fund when the company was founded in 1975.